-Why people are scraping Google Maps plus the 5 best Google Maps scrapers for business
+Why companies are scraping Google Maps plus the 5 best Google Maps scrapers

 Content

 With over a billion monthly users and nearly 10 million live websites using its services, Google Maps is the world’s largest business directory.
 It has become a trusted platform that helps companies and individuals collect databases and make informed decisions.
-If you want to find the best location to set up that café you’ve been dreaming of, Google Maps data will enable you to make the right choice.
-If you’re a B2B company that wants to target businesses in a particular area, Google Maps has the data you need to locate them and find their details.
+If you want to find the best locations for a chain of restaurants or cafes, Google Maps data will enable you to make the right choices.
+If you want to target businesses in a particular area, Google Maps has the data you need to locate them and find their details.

 Why not use Places API?